dhuseljic/dal-toolbox/README.md

 | ProbCover       | [Active Learning Through a Covering Lens](https://arxiv.org/abs/2205.11320)                                                                                  |
 | CAL             | [Active Learning by Acquiring Contrastive Examples](https://arxiv.org/abs/2109.03764)                                                                        |

 In addition, we provide various basic strategies, such as Random, Entropy, LeastCertainy and some variations thereof.
+Check out [Query Strategies](dal_toolbox/active_learning/strategies/) for a full list.

 ## Publications
 The DAL-Toolbox has already been used for various publications.
 The respective code for their experiments is stored in the __publications__ folder.
 This may provide relevant insights for experienced researches and plentiful examples of experimental sections in papers with the respective code.
 Publications using the DAL-Toolbox are